timjquigg/tinyapp/README.md

 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `npm start` command.

+## Features

+A logged in user can create a new Tiny URL for a full length URL.
+This Tiny URL would be able to be sharedand when clicked, open the original long URL.
+Users can see all of their created Tiny URLS, edit and delete them.
+The application also tracks how many times each Tiny URL has been clicked and how many unique clicks.
+These stats are summarized on the URL Index page and can be viewed in detail on the edit page.